 The Take 5 Safety Checklist is an assessment process which is simple, and an effective way to help increase your awareness and reduce the risk of an incident occurring in your workplace.

-This assessment involves you personally giving a rating to the level of risk associated with an identified hazard.
+This personal risk assessment involves you personally giving a rating to the level of risk associated with an identified hazard.
 Once identified, controls can then be put in place to help eliminate or reduce the risk to an acceptable level.

 The level of risk identified needs to be assessed by 2 factors: